wwjddbss126/DICE/README.md

 ## Requirements

 1. DevExpress v22.1
+2. Chrome v102
-2. Memory dump created by Windows OS that logged into the MEGA Cloud using a web browser
+3. Memory dump created by Windows OS that logged into the MEGA Cloud using a web browser

 ## Usage